thecoder08/thecoder08.github.io/index.md

 Click [here](so_u_think_u_can_linux/sytycl.md) to see an article I wrote about Linux.
 Click [here](framebuffer.md) to see an article I wrote about the Linux framebuffer.
 Click [here](isp.md) to see an article I wrote about creating an ISP.
 Click [here](hello-world.md) to read an article about a deep dive into how a modern Hello World program actually works.
+Click [here](3d/3d.md) to learn about how computers render 3D graphics.
 ## What I'm working on
 A curling game written in C# using OpenTK.
 Check it out [here](https://github.com/thecoder08/curling).